mbauer99621/React-Portfolio/README.md

 # Portfolio Website

 This is a portfolio website showcasing my projects.
-It includes various web applications I've developed.
+It includes an about me section, my skills, web applications I've developed, my resume, and my contact information.

 ## Features
 - Displays a list of projects with descriptions and images